In May of 2009, I made a decision to run for Hermosa Beach City Council.

 - We made social media easy to use for residents and included it on our campaign website and facebook page.

-- Our campaign was green.
+- Our campaign was eco-friendly.
 We collaborated using online spreadsheets and facebook messaging instead of printing whenever possible.
 Our printing was primarily on environmentally friendly paper and we printed exclusively in duplex.

 1) Sometimes the most reliable way to influence people is face-to-face on their doorstep (even social media has it's limitations)